-In the second place it seems to me probable that just as woman live a freer life, and have a broader understanding of affairs, and seem to be unearthing the deeper implications of their functional monopoly, so they will come to regard their privilege as mothers in a much broader and far-reaching light.
-All of Abigail Adams interests were in her life as Wife and mother. "milk-maid, housewife, successful farmer, weaver, teacher, wife, mother, and withal when conditions demanded, she had taken her place beside the Ambassador to Great Britain, and as first lady of the land."; she had entered into the revolution and the fitted interests of the political and sociOe movements of the times, because they were all apart of her great and pervasive life work as wife and mother, they were expressions not only of herself, but of the lives and thek nations that she and John Adams were bringing to fruition.
+In the second place it seems probable that just as women live a freer life, and have a broader understanding of affairs, and seem to be unearthing the deeper implications of their functional monopoly, so they will come to regard their privilege as mothers in a much broader and far-reaching light.
+All of Abigail Adams' activities and interests were in her life as Wife " Milk-maid, housewife, successful farmer, weaver, teacher, wife, mother; and withal when conditions demanded, she had taken her place beside the Ambassador to Great Britain, and as First Lady of the Land"; she had entered into the revolution and had made the political and social movements of the times her own because they were all a part of her great and pervasive life-work as wife and mother; they were expressions not only of herself, but of the lives and the nation that she and John Adams were bringing to fruition.
+It seems clear that in increasing numbers women will see their relationships to society, not so much as opportunities for exploitation, as chance for a career or an experience, as expressions of their monopolistic function .
+It will be primarily as mothers that they will reach out into the community and cast the weight of the influence in its development.

-It seems clear to me that in increasing numbers women will see their relationships to society, no t so much as opportunities for exploitation, as chances for a career or an experience, as expressions of their monopolistic function.
-It will primarily as mothers that they will reach out into the community, and cast the weight of the influence in its development.
-In creasingly, also I believe those women who for various veasons do not become actual mothers will bend their influence into activities and interests that will enable to satisfy vicariously the maternal instinct.
+Increasingly, also, I believe, those women who for various reasons do not become actual mothers will bend their influence into activities and interests that will enable them to satisfy vicariously the maternal instinct, and make perhaps one of the greatest contributions of all.

-In other words net all the king's horses and all the king's men cannot divert the human race from its functional march.
-HAWAKAKAK Increasing intelligence, and deeper experience serves to broaden the foundations, and enrich the relationships that exist between men and wamen as bearers and rearers of children together.
+In other words all the king's horses and all the king's men cannot divert the human race from its functional march.
+Increasing intelligence and deeper experience serves to broaden the foundations, and enrich the relationships that exist between men and women as bearers and rearers of children together.